FREE SHIPPING on orders of $85 or more

 Some of the Nicol family moved to Ireland, but this topic is not covered in this excerpt.
 Another 245 words (18 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 To escape the political and religious chaos of this era, thousands of English families began to migrate to the New World in search of land and freedom from religious and political persecution.
 The passage was expensive and the ships were dark, crowded, and unsafe; however, those who made the voyage safely were encountered opportunities that were not available to them in their homeland.
 Many of the families that reached the New World at this time went on to make important contributions to the emerging nations of the United States and Canada.
 Research into various historical records has revealed some of first members of the Nicol family to immigrate North America:

-Nicol Settlers in the United States in the 17th Century
+Nicol Settlers in United States in the 17th Century

-Nicol Settlers in the United States in the 18th Century
+Nicol Settlers in United States in the 18th Century

-Nicol Settlers in the United States in the 19th Century
+Nicol Settlers in United States in the 19th Century

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.